Detroit Lions: Thanksgiving Day tradition

-In 1934, then team owner George A. Richards, who also was the owner of a major radio affiliate of the NBC Blue Network, WJR in Detroit, the forerunner to today's ABC, negotiated an agreement with NBC to carry his Thanksgiving games live across all of the network's stations.
-Since then, the tradition of the Lions playing on Thanksgiving has continued uninterrupted.
+In 1934, then team owner George A. Richards, who also was the owner of a major radio affiliate of the NBC Blue Network, WJR in Detroit, the forerunner to today's ABC, negotiated an agreement with NBC to carry his Thanksgiving game live across all of the network's stations.
+Excluding the years of 1939–1944, due to World War II, the Lions have played on Thanksgiving ever since.